Bitcoin-com/bitcoincom-link/docs/methods/sendAssets.md

   protocol: string; // BCH/SLP/BTC or any future protocol assetId?: string; // Optional in the case of BCH or BTC.
 Required in the case of SLP, and will be token id
-  value: string; // The amount of coins or assets to be sent, in user readable decimal format (eg. "0.000123") }
+  value: string; // The amount of coins or assets to be sent, in user readable decimal format (eg. "0.000123") opReturn?: string[]; // arbitrary op return to attach to transaction }
 ```